syedumerahmedcode/primefaces/README.md

 - The index page is available at: _http://localhost:8080/index.xhtml_

-## Explanation Part 2 JSF in Eclipse
+## Explanation of how to setup JSF in eclipse

 - **How to make intelliSense/Code assist work for JSF**(Follow everything defined in part 2 of the readme file)?
 Help ---> Eclipse Marketplace ---> Search for 'JBoss Tools' ---> We selected luna ---> In the next window, we only select JSF.